IKATS/IKATS/README.md

 [kubernetes](https://kubernetes.io/) is used to deploy them on a cluster.
 These choices improve the **scalability** and the **reliability** of the application

-IKATS is designed to be deployed on a cluster with following architecture :
+IKATS is designed to be deployed on a cluster with following architecture:

 ![Doc Archi](img/LogicalView.png)
-**NB :**
+**NB:**

 - ikats-pybase is included in ikats-pyalgo when deployed
 - ikats-base matches ikats-datamodel